Why do properties get down valued and is there anything you can do about it?

 blog divider up

-If properties are being down valued, how will this affect the relationship between buyers and sellers?
+If properties get down valued, how will this affect the relationship between buyers and sellers?

-Sellers will obviously be disheartened if their properties are being down valued, but it also creates headaches for buyers and property investors.
+Sellers will obviously be disheartened if their properties get down valued, but it also creates headaches for buyers and property investors.
 Lenders may refuse to offer mortgages where it happens, meaning buyers may be left scrambling to fill the gap or risk missing out entirely.

 Generally, buyers are left with 3 options when down valuations occur.
 They can raise the additional funds to cover the difference, ask the seller to lower their price, or pull out of the deal.
 But, down valuations may also create opportunities for savvy investors.